-A student has a seven (7) day period of time, beginning with the date a graded assignment, exam, etc. is returned, to question the assigned faculty member about a grade received.
-After this time period, grades are final.
+A student has a seven (7) day period of time, beginning with the date a graded assignment, exam, etc. is returned, to discuss questions of concerns with the faculty member about a grade received.
+After this time, grades are final.
+Students are encouraged to present documentation to support their concerns.